runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-properties.md

                     XtzPool * 1000 * 1000 + Amount * 999 * 999
 ```

-While, in an ideal CPMM a user would expect:
+while, in an ideal CPMM a user would expect:

 ```
 tokens_expected  =  Amount * TokenPool